 Now for cheesecakes, I normally bake the pan in a water bath but for these individual ones, I just place a large roasting pan or a 9X13 pan filled with warm water on the rack below the cheesecakes.
 So if your oven is three sections I put the water bath on the lowest rack and the cheesecakes on the middle rack to bake.
 I do the water bath below because a cupcake tin is quite shallow so it would be easier for water to accidentally get into the pan.

-Decorate cheesecake with a drizzle or sprinkling of desired topping.
+Decorate the cheesecake with a drizzle or sprinkling of the desired topping, I love using fresh berries.
 Store leftovers in an airtight container in the fridge for up to 5 days.

 Making ahead of time